-Within the area plans, many some of the sites identified as appropriate to accommodate the County's lower-income RHNA are large sites, allowing for more than 150 units per parcel.
-As discussed below, it was determined that larger sites were more appropriate to select because they offered both flexibility in development options, as well as, in the case of MUAs, reasonable opportunities for walkable, mixed-use communities to be developed, preferably in the context of urban infill development.
+Within the area plans, some of the sites identified as appropriate to accommodate the County's lower-income RHNA are large sites, allowing for more than 150 units per parcel.
+As discussed below, it was determined that larger sites were appropriate to select because they offered both flexibility in development options, as well as, in the case of MUAs, reasonable opportunities for walkable, mixed-use communities to be developed, preferably in the context of urban infill development.
 The realistic capacity on large sites makes up approximately 13 percent of the total inventory.
-To assist in facilitating the development of affordable housing on smaller larger parcels (50 to 150 units in size), the County will routinely give high priority and fast track authorization to processing subdivision maps that include affordable housing units (Action H-3).
+To assist in facilitating the development of affordable housing on larger parcels, the County will routinely give high priority and fast track authorization to processing subdivision maps that include affordable housing units (Action H-3).
 Also, the County will expedite the review process for the subdivisions of larger sites into buildable lots where the development application can be found consistent with the General Plan, applicable specific plan, and Program Environmental Impact Report 548.
 Through adoption of these mechanisms, the County can provide adequate sites to accommodate its share of the region's housing needs (Action H-1).